wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.7 =
+* Squashed bug causing non-thumbnail posts to have a thumbnail associated with them from the Media Library.

 = 1.2.6 =
 * Added filters, 'facebook_image' and 'linkedin_image' to override the image used when posting to Facebook and LinkedIn.
 * Squashed bug causing twitter to improperly calculate the Tweet length for Russian characters.